 Symbols represent major park features & activities.
 Blue icons mean some/all are ADA accessible.

-The main trail is steep and difficult in spots, with a 1603 feet rise in elevation over 2.5 miles.
+The main trail is steep and difficult in spots, with a 1,640 foot rise in elevation over 2.5 miles.
+It begins at an elevation of approximately 1,650 feet at the park's parking lot and climbs to a viewing platform with an elevation of approximately 3,290 feet.
 It is recommended for experienced hikers wearing proper footwear and clothing.
 Weather conditions can change rapidly, bringing wind and rain year round and snow in winter.
 Portions of the trail can be slick in wet conditions.
 The challenge this popular trail provides is well worth the reward.
 If you aren’t up for the rigorous climb of the main hike, try the short, 10 minute Humbug Mountain viewpoint trail that shoots off from the main trail a quarter mile from the trailhead.
 For the safety of your dog and courtesy to others, please keep your dog on a leash.

 - 10 primitive campsites at the base of the mountain.